vmware-tanzu/tanzu-dev-portal/content/blog/jupyterhub-on-k8s-p2.md

 - **ml-stock-predictor-knn-v4.ipynb** – Machine learning (ML) based on revenue data from public financial statements that leverages the `scikit-learn` library for Python

 {{% callout %}}
-**Note:** Each time a user logs into the JupyterHub web page, an additional pod will be instantiated for that user and a 10GB persistent volume will be mapped to the user’s home directory.
+**Note**: Each time a user logs into the JupyterHub web page, an additional pod will be instantiated for that user and a 10GB persistent volume will be mapped to the user’s home directory.
 {{% /callout %}}